McRonaah/Kenya-commute-services/README.md

 # Getting started
 1. Clone this repository to your machine: git clone https://github.com/McRonaah/Kenya-commute-services.git

-2. Change the directory into the project directory: cd Kenya-commute-services
+2. Change the directory into the project directory: cd Kenya-commute-services.

-3.To  Run: code .
-4.
+3. To open the files run: browse .

 # Deliverables